 Whey Prime 2.0 was recently launched, for which you can find the analysis here.

-After analyzing the Impact Whey, we decided to look at another well-known protein supplement: 100% Whey Prime.
+After analyzing the Impact Whey, we decided to analyze another well-known protein supplement: 100% Whey Prime.

-This supplement belongs to the Prozis Sport line of the Prozis brand and is easily found on the store's website, and beyond.
+This supplement belongs to the Prozis Sport line from the Prozis brand and is easily found on the store's website and beyond.

-It is available in various formats, various flavors, and of course, various prices.
+It is available in various formats, various flavors, and obviously, various prices.

 But, is it a good supplement?

 This supplement uses several ingredients, but the most prominent are the Whey Protein Matrix and the Amino Acid Matrix.

 You will find the complete list of ingredients here.